The backpacking world has its share of hotly debated topics. A noteworthy example is the quintessential question of tarp vs tent shelter.

 This makes them insanely lightweight – we’re talking sub 1lb for some models.
 They pack down super small as well, some as tiny as a tennis ball.

-But here’s why they’re so lightweight: tarp shelters are basically tent roofs and half-walls, if that.
-Most tarps are really just a roof over your head to keep you dry from a light rain.
+But here’s why they’re so lightweight: tarp shelters are basically tent roofs and half walls, if that.
+Most tarps are really just a roof over your head to keep you dry from light rain.

-Oh, and they don’t have floors, so you’re right up close with Mother Nature.
+Oh, and they don’t have floors, so you’re right up close to Mother Nature.

 You’ll have to bring a bivy sack to protect yourself from bugs and things that would otherwise have complete liberty to crawl all over you.
 (Did you know some colors make bugs more likely to drop in?
 We share some colors that attract the fewest bugs!)